Petah69/Franky/Docs/WhatsFranky.md

 Franky is the ultimate IT-Support/administration dashboard developed for PowerShell Universal and it’s an open source project under GNU General Public Licenses version 3.

-You can access Franky from any device of your choice as long as you have access to the host/server and a webbrowser.
+You can access Franky from any device of your choice as long as you have access to the host/server and a web browser.
 Don't have any server to host Franky on?
 No problem!
 Just install PowerShell Universal on your computer and then use Desktop mode.
 <https://docs.powershelluniversal.com/platform/desktop-mode>

 # Functions
-## Generall
+## Generally
 * Access Franky from any device, just need a browser
 * Everything the user does logs in Eventlog on the host
 * Load balance Franky on two hosts or more